jmriesen/everything-is-the-same/about.markdown

 After reading [You're Not Qualified To Have An Opinion On TDD](https://blog.boot.dev/clean-code/youre-not-qualified-for-tech-opinions/)
 I realized that I needed to do a better job of testing the ideas I am exposed to.

-I enjoy listening to conference talks and speculating about new ideas and practices, most of witch sound great.
+I enjoy listening to conference talks and speculating about new ideas and practices, most of which sound great.
 But for most of these ideas I lacked the experience to say if they will actually be useful in practice.

-In collage I studied Math, and that experiences taught me that one of the best ways of exploring an idea, is to write your thoughts down and discuss them with others.
+In college I studied math, and that experiences taught me that one of the best ways to explore an idea is to write your thoughts down and discuss them with others.

 I intend for this project to be a space where I can wrestle with ideas, and figure out what concept's stand up to scrutiny.